Arockne/dnd5e-companian/README.md

       - when this gets added, need to change how to select a specific card or possibly add this to the modal that pops up when selecting a campaign
   - Isolate campaigns in search to campaigns that are not affiliated with current user
     - This includes:
-      - Currrent campaigns user has not joined
+      - Current campaigns user has not joined
       - Current campaigns user does not own
 - Implement server search pagination for campaigns
 - User's Characters